NobleBarnicle/dailyprep/Notes_to_self/architecture_overview.md

 We've completed:
 - Phase 1: Backend Foundation
-- Phase 2: Search Functionality
+- Phase 2: Search Functionality and Database Integration
+  - Successfully set up MongoDB and Elasticsearch
+  - Imported Criminal Code data into both databases
+  - Implemented and tested API endpoints

 Next is Phase 3: Frontend Development, which will involve building a React application that consumes our API.